ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 - DBP-mysql-0-0-5 is a pessimistic strategy using MySQL database with 5 delete retry counts.
 This is the fastest pessimistic locking technique from all proposed above (ignoring the DB backend).

+- DBP-mysql-0-0-5 is a pessimistic strategy using MySQL database with delete mark.

+- DBP-mysql-0-0-5 is a pessimistic strategy using MySQL database without queue index.

 - DBO-mysql-0 is an optimistic strategy using MySQL and job select window of size 1 (original optimistic without optimization)